jmankoff/interaction/assignments/menus.md

 drawing method, which our children will implement.
 This is called `drawMenu()` and should be overridden by `PieMenuView` and `NormalMenuView`.
 Therefore, your `onDraw` implementation in `MenuExperimentView.java` will be pretty short.

+The starter code contains several useful fields that are useful for drawing the menus on screen.
+For PieMenu, the given `RADIUS` corresponds to the outer radius.
+The inner radius is defined by `RADIUS - TEXT_SIZE * 2`.

 **MainActivity**